cakebatterandsprinkles/portfolio-gatsby/src/posts/ram_rom_cpu_disc.md

 summary: "In this article, I briefly explain what ALU, CPU, RAM, ROM and the disc are.
 Disclaimer: This article is a very simplified version of the real things."
 ---

 This article aims to explain what Arithmetic Logic Unit (ALU), Central Processing Unit (CPU), Random Access Memory (RAM), Read-Only Memory (ROM) and the disc are, in a very simple manner.
-If you have heard some of these terms before, and you don't really understand what the topic is, then you are in luck.
+If you have heard some of these terms before, and you don't really understand what they are, then you are in luck.
 This article is for you.

 These are the electrical circuits that many of the electronic devices we use daily have, but we rarely know what they do, let alone how they work.